MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexemberdist4.png" width="400">

 Very trippy!
 Seems a bit dark though?
-This is because we're writing to `@Cd` which ranges from 0 to 1, but sine ranges from -1 to 1.
+It's because we're writing to `@Cd` which usually ranges from 0 to 1, but sine ranges from -1 to 1.

 <img src="./images/vexembersine.png" width="500">